SD Education Rpt BLOG

 Monday, April 14, 2008

-It was obvious all along that Lowell Billings didn't
+It was obvious all along that Lowell

-believe in site-based management
+Billings didn't believe in site-based

-Chula Vista Elementary School District's
+Chula Vista Elementary School District's Superintendent

-Superintendent Lowell Billings apparently watched
+Lowell Billings apparently watched closely and learned

-closely and learned from his predecessor Libia Gil,
+from his predecessor Libia Gil, who promoted a system

-management."
-Billings continues to promote the
+to promote the system.

 But the system as implemented at CVESD always

-involved top-down decisionmaking, never
+involved top-down decisionmaking, never democracy at

-democracy at the school site.
+the school site.

 It also involved laziness and neglect.
-So things
+So things would

-then the district office would swoop in and fire
+district office would swoop in and fire people, or, if they

-people, or, if they were political allies, bring them
+were political allies, bring them back to the district office

-back to the district office for their own protection.
+for their own protection.

 But now Lowell has a new problem.
-The school that
+The school that is

-Latoni should make all the decisions.
+should make all the decisions.

-Once again, Lowell wants to swoop in and take
+Once again, Lowell wants to swoop in and take control.

-of Feaster Elementary School because the people
+Elementary School because the people who run the

-Instead of "site-based decisionmaking," this is now
+decisionmaking," this is now being called "a conflict of

-being called "a conflict of interest" by Mr. Billings.
+interest" by Mr. Billings.

 It's not ideas that matter at CVESD, it's words.
-And
+And the

-people in charge feel it's necessary.
+charge feel it's necessary.

 It's probably worthwhile to note that CVESD recently

-rehired Daniel Shinoff of Stutz, Artiano Shinoff &
+rehired Daniel Shinoff of Stutz, Artiano Shinoff & Holtz.

-Holtz.
-Apparently the board was impressed with
+Apparently the board was impressed with Shinoff's work

-Shinoff's work at MiraCosta College.
-I notice a
+at MiraCosta College.
+I notice a striking similarity in the

-Feaster Elementary and the arguments used to
+arguments used to attack Feaster Elementary and the

 Posted by Maura Larkins at 9:08 AM